chouchouji/rollup-plugin-drop-console/README.md

 # rollup-plugin-drop-console

-> A rollup plugin used to drop `(window).console.*` (e.g. console.log).
+> A rollup plugin used to drop `(window.)console.*` (e.g. console.log).
 It only processes expression.
 If you use console.log as a variable property or the text content of a DOM node, it will be ignored.

 ## Installation